testdouble/backbone-fixins/README.md

 1. Override the `#render` function
 2. Grab a compiled template
-3. Generate HTML by passing a context object to the template; usually by serializing the view's `model` property as JSON.
+3. Generate HTML by passing a context object to the template; usually by serializing the view's `model` property as JSON
-4. Render that HTML into the View's `el` element.
+4. Render that HTML into the View's `el` element

 And while this works fine, I'm sick of writing code to do it.
 First, none of this is a domain concern... it's a concern shared by nearly *every* view—why not DRY this up and get it out of the way?
 Second, overridden `render` functions don't age gracefully, in my experience.